levante-framework/levante_translations/README.md

 ### Levante Audio Tools

-Our audio tools include two main utilities:
+Our audio tools include three main utilities:

 generate_speech.py: Designed to generate audio files for one or more languages in the voices specified in config.py.
 The audio files are laid out in a filesystem format that matches that needed for core assets and our GCP buckets.

 dashboard.py: This standalone utility does four things:

+web_dashboard.py: This utility is designed to be run as a web server that can be accessed from a browser.
+It is used to display the audio generation stats and the translations and audio by language.

 1) Shows current audio generation stats in the top frame
 2) Shows all our current translations and audio by language